The Kendalls: Jeannie Kendall's solo career

 In the years since her father's death, Jeannie has pursued a solo career, recording two solo albums, including a self-titled acoustic/bluegrass CD on the Rounder label that featured two songs recorded with Royce and several guest artists.
 These guest artists included Alan Jackson, Ricky Skaggs, Alison Krauss, Rhonda Vincent, and Johnny Long, who had been the Kendalls' backup singer on the road.
 The second was All The Girls I Am, a much harder-edged pop/country CD released in 2005 on Golden.

 In 2022 she released an album with Carl Acuff Jr. entitled “You Got Me” recorded on The Leaping Hawk Records label.

-Jeannie continues to tour and perform as The Kendall’s teaming up with Carl Acuff Jr. on harmony and lead vocals.
+Jeannie continues to tour and perform as The Kendalls, teaming up with Carl Acuff Jr. on harmony and lead vocals.

-The Kendall’s released a new single “Island in The Kitchen” on CDX on the Leaping Hawk Records label, working with Bonnie and Rune Trulove, in 2022.
+The Kendalls released a new single “Island in The Kitchen” on CDX on the Leaping Hawk Records label, working with Bonnie and Rune Trulove, in 2022.

-The Kendall’s are managed by the Truloves.
+The Kendalls are managed by the Truloves.